RuminZhou/git/readme.txt

-Git x is a version control system.
+Git x is a version control system. xxx
-Git y is free software.
+Git y is free software. yyy